-(last update 29 December 2022 - based on the AoA and By-laws accepted by the College in 2022)
+(based on the AoA and By-laws accepted by the College in 2022, see also AoA Art.
+2, By-laws Art.
+2)

-ECVP-Approved training programmes are those that fulfil requirements as stated in the By-laws (Art.
-2.2).
+ECVP-approved training programmes are those that fulfil requirements as stated in the By-laws (Art.
+2.2)

-Individuals acceptable as residents are those who fulfil the criteria as stated in the By-laws (Art.
-2.3).
+Individuals acceptable as residents are those who fulfil the criteria as stated in the By-laws (Art 2.3)

-Criteria for ECVP-Registered Residency Training Centres are stated in the By-laws (Art.
-2.1).
+Criteria for ECVP-registered training centres are stated in the By-laws (Art.2.1) and in more detail in the SOP (005-ECVP-SOP work in progress).

 Criteria for programme director and supervisors are stated in the By-laws (Art.
-2.1).
+2.1)